pivotal/docs-tas-adapter/install-to-air-gapped.md

 ---

-For installation and configuring instructions, see the [install](install.md) guide.
+For installation and configuration instructions, see the [install](install.md) guide.